 Smoothies can be real tricksters when it comes to staying on track.
-Just because they’re packed with whole fruits doesn’t automatically makes them a healthy option.
-You can easily fit in a meal’s worth of calories in a single smoothie without even realizing.
+Just because they’re packed with whole fruits doesn’t automatically make them a healthy option.
+You can easily fit in a meal’s worth of calories in a single smoothie without even realizing it.
 The Starbucks – Strawberry Banana Smoothie contains 300 calories.

-What’s more, research shows that is you take exactly the same energy as a liquid instead of a solid, you will consume more calories later because the liquefied energy doesn’t satisfy your appetite as well as the solid food.
+What’s more, research shows that if you take the same energy as a liquid instead of a solid, you will consume more calories later because the liquefied energy doesn’t satisfy your appetite as well as solid food.